Claude for Ecommerce: 10 Things You Can Do Today

 Polar's role here: it gives Claude the order history, return reason, LTV, and product context for each ticket sender.
 The reply isn't generic, it's informed.

-Prompt #6 — Support Ticket Triage
+Prompt #6 — Triage & draft support replies

 Pull the last 50 open support tickets.
 For each, enrich with the customer's